hotblac/dognbone/README.md

 Dog n Bone is a Node JS application so can be deployed to [Google App Engine](https://cloud.google.com/appengine/) (standard environment).
 See the [Hello World example](https://cloud.google.com/nodejs/getting-started/hello-world) for instructions on setting up a Google Cloud Platform project and installing the Google Cloud SDK to your local machine.

-Before deploying, you'll need to build the application and create a .env file as detailed above.
+Before deploying, you'll need to build the application.
 The Google App Engine descriptor file (app.yaml) is included in the source code.

 Once you've set up the CGP project and have the command line tools, Dog n Bone can be deployed with